-In the third phase of our study we proceeded in the manual source code auditing of each one of the 49 applications with the intention of inspecting in full detail the cryptographic primitives in use (i.e. the general encryption scheme employed, the cryptographic algorithms, their parameters and specific modes of operation).
+In the third phase of our study we proceeded in the source code auditing with the intention of further inspecting, in full detail, the cryptographic primitives in use (i.e. the general encryption scheme employed, the cryptographic algorithms, their parameters and specific modes of operation).
 Static analysis involves the following three steps:

 - 1. Obtaining the target application's .apk file.
 We downloaded and installed the mobile application Root File Explorer in a rooted Android phone, so as to be able to explore the device's files and copy the target application's .apk from /data/app/ to the SD card. - 2.
 Extracting the source code of the application by apk decompilation.
-For this step, we used dex2jar [20] toolset as well as JD-GUI tool from Java Decompiler project [7].
+For this step, we used $dex2jar^9$ toolset as well as JD-GUI tool from Java Decompiler10 project.
 Specifically, dex2jar is a set of tools to convert Android .dex files into Java .class files, while JD-GUI is a standalone graphical utility that displays Java .class files source code.
-The step sequence followed in this stage for each application was the following (see Figure 1): - Add the extension ".zip" to the .apk file (so that example.apk becomes example.apk.zip) and extract the zip file into folder example_folder. - Copy the files of the toolset dex2jar into example_folder. - From the command prompt, execute the command dex2jar classes.dex.
-This command will generate the file clasess.dex.dex2jar into the example_folder. - Finally, we obtain access to Java source code by opening the classes.dex.dex2jar file using the JD-GUI application.
+The step sequence followed in this stage for each application was the following (see Figure 1):